donejs/donejs/docs/features.md

 </can-component>
 ```

+This simple form of custom elements is great for quick, small widgets, since everything is contained in one place.

 Another way to organize a custom element is a [modlet](#section_Modlets) style file structure: a folder with the element broken into several independent pieces.
 In this pattern, the custom element's ViewModel, styles, template, event handlers, demo page, tests, and test page are all located in separate files.
+This type of custom element is well suited for [export and reuse](#section=section_NPMPackages__Howitworks__Modularworkflow).

 DoneJS [Generators](#section_Generators) will create both of these types of custom elements so you can get started quickly.

-##### Data + visual elements = powerful templates
+##### Data elements + visual elements = expressive templates

 The beauty and power of custom HTML elements is most apparent when visual widgets (like graphing) is combined with elements that express data.